nitzan-repo/python-final/README.md

 # Platform CLI & UI - AWS Management Tool

-A comprehensive Python-based Command Line Interface (CLI) tool designed to manage AWS resources (EC2, S3, and Route53) efficiently and securely with strict adherence to tagging conventions and access control.
+A comprehensive Python-based Command Line Interface (CLI) tool designed to manage AWS resources (EC2, S3, and Route53).

 ---

 ## 🚀 What the Tool Does

-This CLI tool allows DevOps engineers and system administrators to provision, update, list, and delete AWS resources directly from the terminal.
+This CLI & UI tool allows to provision, update, list, and delete AWS resources directly from the terminal or from a user-friendly UI interface.
 Key features include:
 * **EC2 Operations:** Create, list, start, stop, update type, and terminate instances (with built-in safety caps).
 * **S3 Operations:** Create private or public buckets (with confirmation prompts for public visibility), upload files, update visibility, list, and delete empty buckets.
 * **Route53 Operations:** Create public or private Hosted Zones and manage DNS records (upsert/delete) with automated ownership tagging and verification.
 * **Web UI Dashboard:** An interactive Streamlit-based graphical user interface that wraps all management operations into easy-to-use forms and screens.
-* **Security & Governance:** Automatically tags all supported resources and restricts modifications or deletions exclusively to resources created by this specific CLI tool.
+* **Security:** Automatically tags all supported resources and restricts modifications or deletions exclusively to resources created by this specific CLI tool.

 ---